ahvlima/rcloneMon/README.md

 All components share a common configuration file (`config.json`).
 This allow a seamless flow of information for a tight integration.

-Although the main target for **rcloneMon** are jobs running on headless boxes (such as NAS), it can be used to monitor any `rclone` job running on the local desktop or remote hosts.
+Although the main target for **rcloneMon** are jobs running on headless boxes (such as NAS boxes), it can be used to monitor any `rclone` job running on the local desktop or remote hosts.

 ![rcloneMon sample screenshot](https://raw.githubusercontent.com/ahvlima/rcloneMon/master/rclone_screen.jpg)

-#Features
+# Features

 - Web based interface
 - Graphical progress information at the **job** and file levels